 The source Tinderbox consists of:

-A build script, tinderbox
+A build script, tinderbox, that

 automates checking out a specific version of the FreeBSD source